cjohannsen81/knife-acropolis/README.md

 Knife Nutanix Acropolis
 ======

 This is an unofficial Chef Knife plugin for the Nutanix Acroplis Hypervisor.
 This plugin allows to collect the informations available in the Management API.

 # Installation #

-chefDk installation
+If you already downloaded ChefDK you can easily install the gem using:

   $ chef gem install knife-acropolis

-You can alternatively add this plugin to you normal knife plugin path (like ~/.chef/plugins/knife/) or download it as a gem:
+You can alternatively add this plugin to you normal knife plugin path (like ~/.chef/plugins/knife/) or download it natively as a gem:

 	$ gem install knife-acropolis

 Depending on your system's configuration, you may need to run this command with root privileges.

 The simplest way to test the installation is to pass your host (-H), username (-U) and password (-P) with one of the available commands: